The Must-Have Brand Photography Shotlist

 on-the-nose attention grabbers

-I ask my clients a lot of questions in prep for their personal branding shoot and from their answers we can pull out specific phrases that can be easily translated into an attention-grabbing image.
+I ask my clients a lot of questions in prep for their personal branding shoot and from their answers we can pull out specific phrases that can be easily translated into an attention-grabbing image to attract new clients.
 For instance, on the left, a psychologist wanted to allude to overwhelm and the balancing of work, study, and motherhood; and on the right a hypnotherapist mentioned wanting to help women who feel like they've lost their spark.
-Have a think about some of the things you want to share and who your ideal client is.
+Have a think about some of the things you want to share in social media posts and who your ideal client is.
 Transforming those thoughts into literal images may be "on-the-nose," or even feel a tad cheesy when styling them but who cares if they capture the attention of people you can help?

 with your team

-You may have a team, or maybe your coworker is your doggo - either way, make sure to include the essential players that help your business thrive.
+You may have a team, or maybe your coworker is your doggo - either way, make sure to include the team members that help your business thrive.